wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 8. Click **Register** to complete the IdP registration.

-### Register a service provider for WSO2 IS
+### Register a service provider for the primary IdP

-Let's register an application as a service provider in the primary identity server (WSO2 IS 1).
+Let's register an application as a service provider in the primary IdP (WSO2 IS 1).

-1. Sign in to the Management Console of the primary identity server using admin credentials.
+1. Sign in to the Management Console of the primary IdP using admin credentials.
 2. Go to **Main** > **Identity** > **Service Providers** and click **Add**.
 3. Enter `Pickup-Dispatch` as the service provider name and click **Register**.
 4. Expand **Inbound Authentication Configuration** > **OAuth2/OpenID Connect Configuration** and click **Configure**.